 I was in a bad situation and really desperate to find a place to live, so I decided to just try everything no matter how many places turned me down.

 It was not easy to do.
 But it was worth it.
-The apartment I found is nice, clean, safe, well-maintained, quiet, disability accessible, and very affordable.
+The apartment I am in now is nice, clean, safe, well-maintained, quiet, disability accessible, and very affordable.

 Finding Places to Apply For

 I have difficulty making phone calls, and I am sometimes too sick to sit up and fill out forms, so a friend helped me.

 We called 70 different buildings and agencies.
 Some of them didn’t answer the phone or return calls, so we had to try many times.
 We made more than 200 calls, and filled out so much paperwork I could not believe it.

 Here is where we found a long, long list of Places to Call When You are Looking for Affordable Housing.